Jarkko Nieminen: 2015: 400 wins and retirement

 At Wimbledon, Nieminen, who had already announced his retirement at the end of the season, played Lleyton Hewitt in the first round, with Hewitt also stating his intention to retire before the 2016 event.
-Nieminen earned his first win over Hewitt in five gruelling sets.
-At the US Open, Nieminen faced Jo-Wilfried Tsonga in the first round, with Tsonga prevailing in straight sets despite Jarkko's best efforts.
-Afterwards, he confirmed that this was his last match at a grand slam.
+Nieminen earned his first win over Hewitt in five sets.
+At the US Open, Nieminen played his final match at a major, losing to Jo-Wilfried Tsonga in the first round in straight sets.

 Nieminen played his final ATP match on 20 October at the 2015 Stockholm Open, losing 6–3, 6–7, 4–6 to Nicolás Almagro.
 Jarkko had match points in the second-set tiebreaker but narrowly missed one and was very unlucky to lose the other.
 Fellow Scandinavian tennis player Robin Söderling was in attendance to pay tribute to Jarkko and the Finn was visibly moved as he gave his farewell speech.
-His final official match was against his old friend and rival Roger Federer at the Hartwall Arena, Helsinki on the ninth of November.
+His final match was an exhibition against Roger Federer at the Hartwall Arena in Helsinki on 9 November 2015.